solohcj/Predicting-Flight-Delays-a-proof-of-concept/README.md

   >1. when the predictions are above the 1 SD mark (or when predicted delays are >37mins (for ORD only, other routes have different threshold for 1 SD)).

   >2.
-OR we can build a multiclass classification model to help bin the delays into 1 hour periods (which we will do in our final model).
+OR we can build a multiclass classification model to help bin the delays into various periods (which we will do in our final model).

 ### Multiclass Classification Modelling for Single Route (Final Methodology Deployed)